overline-mining/olminer/README.md

 **Olminer** is an olhash CPU and GPU mining worker: with olminer you can mine overline proof of distance compliant blockchain, so for now, only Overline.
 This is the actively maintained version of olminer.
 It originates from the [ethminer](https://github.com/ethereum-mining/ethminer) project and adapts its framework to Overline's proof of work system.
 See [FAQ](#faq) for more details.
 Many thanks to the ethminer devs since without their code this would not exist.

-### If you need ask in https://t.me/overlineadvanced - do not email code authors directly.
+### If you need help ask in https://t.me/overlineadvanced - do not email code authors directly.

 ## Features